 Planning an Indian Wedding?

-If you’re planning your Indian wedding celebration(s), I’d love to be involved.
+If you’re planning your Indian wedding celebration(s), or would like to know the significance of all the arts of a traditional Hindu wedding ceremony, I’d love to be involved.
 Feel free to contact me.

 Know of someone who may be interested in this post?
 Please use the buttons below to share on social media.